vilya/LudumEngine/README.txt

 Features
 ========

+- State machines (this is what started it all!).
-- An event-driven state machine, for the main game loop.
+- A specialised state machine for the main game loop, so you can define your game in terms of states like 'loading', 'main_menu', 'playing', etc.
 - Input handling for mouse and keyboard.
-- Asynchronous asset loading, with groups and post-processing.
+- Asynchronous asset loading, with groups and post-processing, with support for text, images, audio and custom (user-defined) asset types.
 - Browser capability detection (for a limited set of browser features).
-- Geometric intersection tests
+- Geometric intersection tests.

 Usage